Your Guide to Sea Ranch Harbor Seals

 More importantly, is the fact harbor seals are federally protected under The Marine Mammal Protection Act of 1972.

 This law prohibits killing or harassing these shy creatures in any manner.
 Penalties may include up to $100,000 in fines, as well as up to one year in jail.
-Any human action that causes a change in the behavior of a marine mammal is considered harassment.
+Any human activity that causes a change in the behavior of a marine mammal is considered harassment.

-The Marine Mammal Protection Act is especially critical for protection of the harbor seals.
+The Marine Mammal Protection Act is especially critical for the protection of the harbor seals.
 Because seals are very shy and afraid of humans, they quickly swim into the ocean, leaving their pups to fend for themselves.